Causes of the First Intifada: Decline in influence of the PLO central leadership

 Palestine Liberation Organisation chairman Yasser Arafat being visited by a journalist in 1989.
 Since the early-1980s, the PLO had been forced into exile in Tunisia, after being expelled from Lebanon, where they had been based after being expelled from Jordan in the early 1970s.
 In exile, the PLO had little influence over the outbreak of the Intifada.

-According to Francesco Saverio Leopardi of the University of Edinburgh, "while Fatah and Jordan tried to buy the loyalty of the OPT leadership, the leftist factions focused on developing their grassroots presence among the Palestinian masses.
+According to Saverio Leopardi, "while Fatah and Jordan tried to buy the loyalty of the OPT leadership, the leftist factions focused on developing their grassroots presence among the Palestinian masses.
 This approach helped reshuffle the power balance among the Palestinian factions, limiting Fatah's supremacy."
-According to Ian Lustick, "the PLO's rivalry with Jordan, corruption of many of its agents in the territories, factional disputes over political strategy and the disbursement of funds, and increasingly stringent Israeli policies pushed Palestinians toward new forms of mobilization."
-According to Israeli historian Ilan Pappé, in the 1980s, the PLO's leadership was "paying the price for chronic problems within the PLO that had begun at the movement's inception.
+According to Lustick, "the PLO's rivalry with Jordan, corruption of many of its agents in the territories, factional disputes over political strategy and the disbursement of funds, and increasingly stringent Israeli policies pushed Palestinians toward new forms of mobilization."
+According to Pappé, in the 1980s, the PLO's leadership was "paying the price for chronic problems within the PLO that had begun at the movement's inception.
 It housed a proliferation of small groups, all clients of one Arab country or another.
 Before the Lebanon war, this fragmentation had been disguised.
 However, once in Tunis, the PLO was more restricted in its ability to formulate a consensual policy, and spent more time dealing with internal rifts.
 In the years after the Israeli invasion of Lebanon, therefore, the Palestinian political hub moved even further away from Palestine itself, and was even less able to attract the attention or interest of the Jewish body politic in Israel."